-In your business reports, you present the information in such a way that the reader can learn the critical information about the subject without having to review and evaluate the raw data you have used.
-Your role as a report writer is to reduce the reader’s time from 100 hours of analyzing the data to two hours of reading one source–you.
-You do the 98 hours of reading, thinking, and synthesizing; you then present it in such a clear, orderly fashion that the reader grasps the concepts after only two hours of reading.
+In your business report writing, you present the information in such a way that the reader can learn the critical information about the subject without having to review and evaluate the raw data you have used.
+Your role in writing reports is to reduce the reader’s time from 100 hours of analyzing the data to two hours of reading one source–you.
+You do the 98 hours of reading, thinking, and synthesizing; you then present it in such a clear, orderly fashion that the reader grasps the concepts in your business report writing after only two hours of reading.

 You must make judgments about what to include in your business report writing and how to explain your findings.
 As you decide what to include, you will choose from four types of content: facts, conclusions, inferences, and judgments.
 Your readers will expect some balance of these four types of content in your business report writing, depending on the subject and your company or agency.
 Some business reports must contain predominately facts.
 Others may include inferences and judgments.
 A few will even include judgments.

-This article explains how you can evaluate your business report writing for the amount of each of the four types of content: facts, conclusions, inferences, and judgments.
+This article explains how you to write reports containing the optimal amount of each of the four types of content: facts, conclusions, inferences, and judgments.
 You will have a better understanding of the balance among these four types of writing in your business report writing so you can decide whether your readers and company or agency will be satisfied with the balance.

 Facts, Conclusions, Inferences, and Judgments

 Imagine that the business report writer has three sources describing a company’s difficult times during 1993, 1994, and 1995.
 The total number of pages is 33.
 Her report will describe those difficult times in two paragraphs.
 She might use any of these three descriptions to introduce the two paragraphs:

 - “The company nearly failed in the 1990s due to poor management practices and delaying action on the losses.”